 - Has no control over his desires and emotions etc.,

 - He acted without his thoughts, before analyzing them.

 Sukh means happiness.
 Here sukhayu means enjoying a happy lifespan.
-A person’s life is said sukhayu (happy lifespan) if it has below mention qualities.
+A person’s life is said sukhayu (happy lifespan) if it has the below-mentioned qualities.

 - He is devoid of any physical or mental ailments.

-- He works in his deeds by the combined urge of knowledge, science, the senses, and sense objects.
+- He works in his deeds by the combined urge of knowledge, science, the senses, and the sense of objects.